USA Gulf Coast Road Trip: Local Food & Coastal Flavor From Louisiana to Florida

 DAY 3: Be sure and visit Vermilionville or Acadian Village and immerse yourself in the local and historic culture of the area.
 Or travel to nearby Beaux Bridge and order up a crawfish boil.

 DAY 4: Explore the local joints and restaurants in downtown Lafayette, sampling the amazing food that south Louisiana is known for - boudin sausage, jambalaya, crawfish, catfish, fresh shrimp.....we fell in love with the Lafayette food scene.
 We even hit some nightlife one night at Artmosphere, a small restaurant with good food and an even better rockin' dance party.
 If you don't do anything else in Lafayette, you have to check out the local Cajun music.
 Dance halls around the city will have you dancin' to the lively Zydeco beat, even if you never leave your seat.
 It's infectious and one of the best times you'll have in Lafayette!

 A word about the Southern fried foods: To be honest, I was a little worried that my constitution might not be able to handle all the fried foods the South is famous for.
 I like it in moderation, but we don't eat much of it, leaning more toward a Mediterranean diet with grilled or roasted foods instead.
 But I was pleasantly surprised.
 Most of the fried food we ate was lighter and more flavorful (they know the secret of frying - hot hot oil) and I was surprised at how much of the food was not fried.
-Cajun and Creole cuisine - and food in Lafayette overall - seemed more creative and "healthier" than we'd originally thought we'd find.
+Cajun and Creole cuisine - and food in Lafayette overall - seemed more creative and "healthier" than we'd originally.